Where will this take me?

 - Master of International Business

-- Master of Management (Accounting)
+- Master of Management (Accounting and Finance)

 Honours is an optional fourth year of study that gives you the opportunity to draw together your undergraduate studies and focus on an exciting piece of original research thesis and complete advanced level subjects.
 Honours can prepare you for employment or graduate research.